coldfumonkeh/ColdFusion-LDAP/README.md

 ColdFusion-LDAP
 ===============

-A ColdFusion wrapper to integrate with the Novel LDAP functions
+A ColdFusion wrapper to integrate with the Novell LDAP functions